-- Have legal/administrative deadlines been suspended/relaxed? - Have these measures had an impact on MA approvals, public procurement, etc.? - Extraordinary judicial vacation has been introduced in the Hungarian courts during the state of emergency.
-However, this will not affect the administrative deadlines of the national authorities.
-There is no information available on whether the relevant authorities (OGYÉI, NEAK and the Public Procurement Authority of Hungary) may have amended their general administrative deadlines.
-However, please see some changes in the following cases. - Public healthcare certificates: Should the validity of public healthcare certificates expire after 1 March 2020 during the state of emergency due to COVID-19, the validity of public healthcare certificates will be extended by 90 days after the expiration date (the competent authority is NEAK). - The clinical trial requests related to the treatment or prevention of COVID-19 will be evaluated in an expedited procedure by OGYÉI (the competent authority).
+- Have legal/administrative deadlines been suspended/relaxed? - Have these measures had an impact on MA approvals, public procurement, etc.? - Public healthcare certificates: Should the validity of public healthcare certificates expire after 1 March 2020 during the state of emergency due to COVID-19, the validity of public healthcare certificates will be extended by 90 days after the expiration date (the competent authority is NEAK). - The clinical trial requests related to the treatment or prevention of COVID-19 will be evaluated in an expedited procedure by OGYÉI (the competent authority).